-FRESH WATER INLET: The fresh water connection is located on the lower rear street side of the trailer.
-When an outside source of water is unavailable, water can be drawn from the fresh water storage tank through the use of the 12-volt pump system.
+FRESHWATER INLET: The freshwater connection is located on the lower rear street side of the trailer.
+When an outside source of water is unavailable, water can be drawn from the freshwater storage tank through the use of the 12-volt pump system.
 The tank is filled through a standard pressurized water hose connection located at the rear area next to the city water inlet.
-Standard capacity of the fresh water tank is 30 gallons.
+The standard capacity of the freshwater tank is 30 gallons.

-TO FILL THE FRESH WATER TANK FROM PRESSURIZED WATER:
+TO FILL THE FRESHWATER TANK FROM PRESSURIZED WATER:

-- 1. Remove the cap from the fresh water inlet. - 2.
-Attach a fresh water hose to an outside water source. - 3.
-Attach the other end to the Oliver fresh water inlet. - 4.
-Turn on water source; fill until water starts to run from the fresh water overflow, which is located on the opposite side, between the aluminum steps and the refrigerator vent. - 5.
+- 1. Remove the cap from the freshwater inlet. - 2.
+Attach a freshwater hose to an outside water source. - 3.
+Attach the other end to the Oliver freshwater inlet. - 4.
+Turn on the water source; fill until water starts to run from the freshwater overflow, which is located on the opposite side, between the aluminum steps and the refrigerator vent. - 5.
 When the tank is filled, turn off and disconnect the outside water hose and reinstall the water cap.

 BOONDOCKING INLET: The boondocking inlet is located on the lower right of the rear of the trailer.
-This inlet allows you to fill the fresh water tank from a potable water container using the onboard water pump.
+This inlet allows you to fill the freshwater tank from a potable water container using the onboard water pump.
 The boondocking inlet is also used to pull non-toxic RV anti-freeze into the water lines when winterizing.
 See the winterization details in the maintenance section for more details.

-TO FILL THE FRESH WATER TANK FROM A PORTABLE WATER CONTAINER (NON-PRESSURIZED):
+TO FILL THE FRESHWATER TANK FROM A PORTABLE WATER CONTAINER (NON-PRESSURIZED):

 - 1. Remove the cap from the boondocking inlet at the rear of the travel trailer/ - 2.
-Attach a cut off potable hose to the boondocking inlet. - 3.
+Attach a cut-off potable hose to the boondocking inlet. - 3.
 Insert the other end into the potable water container. - 4.
-Go inside and change the water pump valve configuration to the boondocking mode under the curb side access panel.
+Go inside and change the water pump valve configuration to the boondocking mode under the curbside access panel.
 (See valve configurations on next pages). - 5.
-Turn the main water pump switch on until all water is pumped from the portable water container into the fresh water tank. - 6.
-When the tank is filled, turn off the water pump, turn the water pump valves back to the normal configuration, disconnect the outside water hose and re-install the inlet cap.
+Turn the main water pump switch on until all water is pumped from the portable water container into the freshwater tank. - 6.
+When the tank is filled, turn off the water pump, turn the water pump valves back to the normal configuration, disconnect the outside water hose and reinstall the inlet cap.